Board of Directors Mandates

 - The Board is responsible for ensuring the timely reporting of any other developments that have a significant and material impact on the value of the Corporation.

-- The Board is responsible for reporting annually to shareholders on its stewardship for the preceding year, as required by law.
+- The Board is responsible for reporting annually to shareholders on its stewardship for the preceding year.

 - Shareholders are entitled to provide feedback to the Corporation and the Board through mail addressed to the Chair, at the Corporation's head office, email through the Corporation’s website at www.enerflex.com or through the Corporation's Compliance Hotline.